Best Areas to Live in Ireland as a Student

 Cost of LivingEUR 3,320/single person

-Westport is another best place to live in Ireland with its ideal location on the Mayo Coastline the city of Westport.
+Westport is another best areas to live in Ireland with its ideal location on the Mayo Coastline the city of Westport.
 Its cost of living and affordability make this city the best place to live in Ireland.
 It is home to some of the best and most prestigious educational institutions like Fairfield University, CT State Community College, and many more.

 Best Areas in Westport: